kutuluk/js13k-2d/README.md

 ##### Parameters

 -   `canvas` - The element where the scene will be rendered to.
 The provided element has to be `<canvas>` otherwise it won't work.
+-   `options`:

+-   `scale` : number - The resolution multiplier by which the scene is rendered relative to the canvas' resolution.
+Use `window.devicePixelRatio` for the highest possible quality, `1` for the best performance.
+Default `1`.
+-   `alpha` : boolean - Default `false`.
+-   `antialias` : boolean - Default `false`.

--   `options` - [WebGL context attributes](https://developer.mozilla.org/docs/Web/API/HTMLCanvasElement/getContext).
+See [WebGL context attributes](https://developer.mozilla.org/docs/Web/API/HTMLCanvasElement/getContext).
 Note that the default values ​​for `alpha` and `antialias` are overridden to `false`.

 ##### Properties